arylka/dotfiles/README.md

-A fork of [mcornella](https://github.com/mcornella)'s dotfiles I adopted for personal use.
+A fork of [mcornella](https://github.com/mcornella)'s great dotfiles I adopted for personal use.

 ## Requirements